VIJAYG4/Probe-18/README.md

 # Probe-18
-Contains matlab code, ppt and FEI database for "Face Recognition using Deep Learning workshop"
+Contains PowerPoint Presentations, Code, and FEI database used for "Face Recognition using Deep Learning" workshop.

+# How It Works
+Implemented Deep Neural Network for recognition of Face images in FEI Database.